George-Ogden/reconstruction-frequency-rectification/README.md

 The code of Vanilla AE is inspired by [PyTorch DCGAN](https://github.com/pytorch/examples/tree/master/dcgan) and [MUNIT](https://github.com/NVlabs/MUNIT).
 Part of the evaluation metric code is borrowed from [MMEditing](https://github.com/open-mmlab/mmediting).
 We also apply [LPIPS](https://github.com/richzhang/PerceptualSimilarity) and [pytorch-fid](https://github.com/mseitzer/pytorch-fid) as evaluation metrics.
 Full credit is given to originators for baseline [VQVAE model and frequency loss](https://github.com/EndlessSora/focal-frequency-loss) implementations
+Inspiration for methods mainly derivated from [FrePolad](https://github.com/Chenliang-Zhou/FrePolad), a point-cloud diffusion model.
+Guidance on changes and approaches to loss formulation was kindly provided by one of its authors.

 ## License